 1. Time with a brush is essential

 You learn to paint miniatures better by painting miniatures.
 Experience.
 Get it.
 Watching YouTube videos or reading instructional books are great ways to pick up information.
 But, nothing will improve your work like you actually doing it.
+Pick up your paint brush and use it!
 Thinking about painting isn’t going to make your hands more comfortable handling a brush.
 To improve, your mind and hands need sync up.
 I can daydream about the great miniature work I’ll accomplish, but I’ll get ridiculed if I don’t produce anything by trying to make it happen outside my head.
 Paint to learn to paint!

 2. Learn to fail.